We offer comprehensive Autism Assessments at our Kids Chatter Speech Pathology clinic in Indooroopilly, Brisbane.

 Reasons for Having an Autism Assessment

-- Access the right services and supports.
+- Access the right supports and services

 - Access funding (such as NDIS funding) for therapy and services, if eligible.